Teaching journalists

 Sadly I didn’t stay in touch with any of my classmates but, looking online, I see that a few scaled the heights.
 As for me, I was sacked from my first job on the Isle of Wight - the Richmond College way of doing things was never going to work there!
 However, I went on to have a varied career on titles including the Surrey Mirror Series, Bristol Evening Post, Angling Times (where I became the paper’s first female features editor) and the kids football magazine Match, eventually going freelance to devote more time to family commitments and music-related projects.

-One of my fondest memories of my year in Sheffield was our class visit to your home high in the hillside of Matlock Bath with great food, sauna, piano playing and lots of laughter.
+One of my fondest memories of my year in Sheffield was our class visit to Gerry's home, high on the hillside at Matlock Bath, with great food, sauna, piano playing and lots of laughter.
 It would probably never be allowed now but I will always treasure that evening.
 Big thanks again for your part in putting the right foundations in place for my life and career.

 Fiona Pentith (1971/72) writes from Warwickshire: